The 20 Best Pseudocholinesterase Deficiency Doctors in Germany

 Heidelberg, BW, DE

-Davut Uzun practices in Heidelberg, Germany.
+Davut Uzun practices practicing medicine in Heidelberg, Germany.
 Uzun is rated as an Advanced expert by MediFind in the treatment of Pseudocholinesterase Deficiency.
-Their top areas of expertise are Infantile Apnea, Pseudocholinesterase Deficiency, Cerebral Hypoxia, Esophageal Cancer, and Endoscopy.
+They are also highly rated in 2 other conditions, according to our data.
+Their clinical expertise encompasses Infantile Apnea, Pseudocholinesterase Deficiency, Cerebral Hypoxia, Esophageal Cancer, and Endoscopy.

 Berlin, BE, DE

-Sara Samadzadeh practices in Berlin, Germany.
-Ms. Samadzadeh is rated as an Experienced expert by MediFind in the treatment of Pseudocholinesterase Deficiency.
-Her top areas of expertise are Hepatocerebral Degeneration, Torticollis, Optic Neuritis, and Wilson Disease.
+Sara Samadzadeh practices practicing medicine in Berlin, Germany.
+Ms. Samadzadeh is rated as an Advanced expert by MediFind in the treatment of Pseudocholinesterase Deficiency.
+She is also highly rated in 14 other conditions, according to our data.
+Her clinical expertise encompasses Hepatocerebral Degeneration, Torticollis, Optic Neuritis, and Wilson Disease.

 Hugstetter Str.
 55,